luisfnqoliveira/cs447-1/syllabus.md

 There will be two projects for this course.
 One will be a programming project requiring the writing of a significant assembly program.
 The target will be between 100 and 300 lines of code, maybe a little more or a little less depending on your design or the requirements.
-The programming, including labs, will be using the MIPS simulator.
+The programming, including labs, will be using the MARS MIPS simulator.

+The second project is oriented around logic design.
+You will create a (simple) processor for a particular instruction set (to be discussed).
+This design will be implemented using a simulator tool called Logisim.
+This tool, thankfully, helpfully gives us a lot of nice building blocks so we aren't reinventing fire, etc, and everything else.

 The projects will be graded on a rubric by your TA or class grader.
 The rubric will reflect the posted requirements and goal of the project.